Board of Trustees

 Mr. Hance assumed the trustee role for Position 1 in June 2011.
 He serves on the San Jacinto College Building Committee and the San Jacinto College Foundation Board of Directors.

 Dr. Ruede Wheeler has served on the Board since 1986, and chairs the San Jacinto College Finance Committee.
 He joined the Board following nine years of service on the Board of Trustees for the La Porte Independent School District.

-Dr. Wheeler has practiced dentistry in La Porte for more than 40 years and is a member of the American Dental Association, the Texas Dental Association and the Houston District Dental Society.
-He is a member and past president of the La Porte Rotary Club and serves on the advisory committee for La Porte’s city golf course.
+Dr. Wheeler has practiced dentistry in La Porte for more than 40 years and is currently retired from dentistry.
+Dr. Wheeler currently owns and operates Wheelstone Auto Sales in La Porte.
+He is a member and past president of the La Porte Rotary Club.

 The technical building on North Campus is named in his honor.

 Ben Meador joined the board after the passing of Dr. Parker Williams in August 2004.
 The Pasadena native and businessman founded Meador Staffing Services in 1968 and currently serves as president and CEO.